Skip to main content

 4. Register to CNAM.
 Having a number registered in CNAM might increase the answering rate.
 Learn how to Personalize Your Caller ID with CNAM Registration

-8. Don't panic.
-It’s hard to not stress when you hear that your phone numbers that you’ve printed on 1,000 mailers have been marked as Spam Likely by one of the carriers.
+7. Don't panic.
+It’s hard to not stress when you hear that the phone numbers that you’ve printed on 1,000 mailers have been marked as spam-like by one of the carriers.
 But remember: it doesn’t mean it is showing that way for all consumers, and it doesn’t mean it’s permanent.

-Our best advice is to register your phone numbers with third-party white-listing services also, like Call Transparency.
+Our best advice is to register your phone numbers with third-party white-listing services also, like First Orion and Free Caller Registry.
 Carriers such as T-Mobile reference these databases to help sort who is legitimate.

-Take a deep breath, follow the tips on this list, and make sure you continue to follow sound business practices for outbound sales calls.
-You are not the only business operating in this new environment; all businesses are facing the same increased scrutiny.
+💼 Take a deep breath, follow the tips on this list, and make sure you continue to follow sound business practices for outbound sales calls.
+You are not the only business operating in this new compliance environment; all businesses are facing the same increased scrutiny.
 It’s part of doing business.
-As the industry shifts, believe in your ability to adapt and achieve and continue to improve, and press forward.
+As the industry shifts, you can adapt and continue to improve, and press forward.
+Remember - Compliance isn't a setting you turn on, it's a behavior you practice every day.

 Did this answer your question?